 The Greek word for "spirit" means "wind" or "breath."
 At times, the Lord allows the winds of adversity to broadside us.
 Thankfully, he teaches us how to deal with the stresses that come with those powerful winds.
 Rather than toppling, our deep roots in God’s Word hold us steady so we can continue to stand tall.
 It’s likely we’d never know the strength of our faith if we were never tested.

 Throughout the ages, the enemy has bombarded God’s people with assaults of disappointment, discouragement, and depression.
 These can be a slippery slope into depression.
 But the Lord knew we’d be attacked and made sure we were equipped to win our battles against them.
 The following scripture gives us encouragement: "Children, you belong to God, and you have defeated these enemies."
 God’s Spirit is in you and is more powerful than the one who is in the world "(1 John 4:4 CEV).
 The Lord provided armor as a defense against our enemy, Satan, to keep him from destroying our faith and making us stumble and fall in our walk with the Lord.
-Keep following for more input from my up-coming book, "Ditch the Dirty Ds."
+Keep following for more input from my up-coming book.

 Copyright Louise L Looney 2016-2022